ZaneDubya/UltimaXNA/README.md

 UltimaXNA does not include the Ultima Online resource files, and will not work on a computer that does not have Ultima Online installed.
 UltimaXNA is compatible with any Ultima Online client prior to the introduction of the UOP resource format, including Mondain's Legacy.
 [Download the client files for Mondain's Legacy here](http://download.cnet.com/Ultima-Online-Mondain-s-Legacy-client/3000-7540_4-10432237.html).

-UltimaXNA is designed to work with all server software.
-The recommended installation is RunUO 2.3, [which you can download here](https://code.google.com/p/runuo/downloads/list).
+UltimaXNA is designed to work with all server software, but we test exclusively on RunUO 2.6, [which you can download here](https://github.com/runuo/runuo/releases).
+Note that you will [need to change three lines of the RunUO server scripts](https://github.com/ZaneDubya/UltimaXNA/wiki) to allow it to work with Mondain's Legacy resource files.